PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 - Ensure all components are standalone : https://angular.io/guide/standalone-components

 - Keep the favorite language (or the one selected before login / register) in state, use it to fill the favorite language field default value on registration.

+## Todo
+- Must use the snackbar for every failed/successful requests.